dmsavvin/python-project-50/README.md

 For `FORMAT` the following options are available: `stylish` (default option), `plain`, `json`

-See the following asciinema demonstration for installation and using process [ https://asciinema.org/a/pZflS1EuLwgZz0i72JTcBXQ5q]( https://asciinema.org/a/pZflS1EuLwgZz0i72JTcBXQ5q)
+See the following asciinema demonstration for the installation and using process [ https://asciinema.org/a/pZflS1EuLwgZz0i72JTcBXQ5q]( https://asciinema.org/a/pZflS1EuLwgZz0i72JTcBXQ5q)